KhronosGroup/SPIRV-Tools/README.md

   2.8.12 or later.
 - [Python 3](http://www.python.org/): for utility scripts and running the test suite.
+- [Bazel](https://baze.build/) (optional): if building the source with Bazel, you need to install Bazel on your machine.

 SPIRV-Tools is regularly tested with the the following compilers: